vikz91/generator-mongoose/README.md

 First off, I am really sorry for this long awaited update.
 Good News, a **lot** has changed in this update - Unified Response JSON object, conforming with spec, Documentation Generation, Great README file for both Yeoman Generator-Restgoose Project(this one) and your generated project!
 Oh and by the way, do check out the brand new sub-generator "deleteschema"!

 * Migration
 With as much pain I can endure, this version of generator-restgoose is **not** backwards-compatible.
 This comes due to changing the core response object of all API endpoints.
 I will write up a blog page/wiki very soon for reasons, resolutions and troubleshooting.
-I personally regret and inconveniences.
+I personally regret inconveniences caused.
-Despite this, If you need need reasons to keep using this project, read on ...
+Despite this, If you need more reasons to keep using this project, read on ...
 * Features
 	* Unified JSON response object \([jSend](https://labs.omniti.com/labs/jsend)\)
 	* Quick Auto Callback and Response Handlers ( check `config/lib.js`)